 "Withholding" tax is a required deduction.
 The amount withheld is determined by your taxable gross pay and the withholding information you provide on your W-4 tax form.
 Federal Medicare tax also is deducted.
-Deductions also will be made for Social Security and CalPERS for classified employees who are eligible.
-Deductions for STRS will be made for eligible certificated employees.
+Deductions also will be made for Social Security and CalPERS for classified employees who are eligible and for STRS eligible certificated employees.
 If you are represented by one of the three employee associations, monthly dues automatically will be deducted.